Tezzish/PlaylistAnalyser/README.md

 # Playlist Anaylser
-This is a full stack web application to analyse your spotify playlists
+This is a full stack web application to analyse your spotify playlists !!!
+Currently in Development !!!
+The backend works however, you can send a form request with playlist_link: \<Your public spotify playlist URL\>

 ## To run the application
 - Clone this repo